Thermodynamics of Black Holes, far from Equilibrium

 \emph{\bf Dynamical situations}:\,\, For dynamical BHs, there are no KHs, and EHs are unsuitable because their growth is teleological, unrelated to local physical processes (See Fig.1).
 But we do have \emph{quasi-local horizons} (QLHs) that are free from these limitations.

 A QLH $\QLH$ is a 3-manifold that admits a foliation by a 1-parameter family of \emph{marginally trapped surfaces} (MTSs), i.e. closed 2-surfaces on which the expansion $\theta_{(k)}$ of a null normal $k^a$ vanishes identically.
-A connected component $\IH$ of a QLH is said to constitute a \emph{non-expanding horizon segment} (NEHS) of $\QLH$ if:\, (i) it is null, with $k^a$ as its normal; and, (ii) the Ricci tensor of the 4-metric $g_{ab}$ satisfies $R_a{}^b k^a \= \alpha k^b$ for some $\alpha$.
-(Given (i), condition (ii) is implied by the Dominant Energy Condition).
-The intrinsic (degenerate) metric $\qo_{ab}$ of $\IH$ automatically satisfies $\Lie_{k} \qo_{ab} \= 0$, whence the area of MTSs on an NEH is the same.
-In addition to $\qo_{ab}$, every NEH inherits from the space-time metric an intrinsic derivative operator $\Do$ \cite{Ashtekar:2000hw}.
-The triplet $(k^a,\qo_{ab}, \Do)$ is said to constitute the NEH geometry.
-If $k^a$ is a symmetry of this geometry, i.e., if we also have $[\Lie_{k},\, \Do] \=0$, then the NEH is said to be an \emph{Isolated Horizon Segment} (IHS).
-A BH is well represented by an IHS during its equilibrium phase \cite{Ashtekar:2000sz}.
-Every KH is, in particular, an IHS, but an IHS need not be a KH (e.g., the Robinson-Trautmann IHS \cite{pc,Podolsky:2009an}).
+In this Letter, we will assume that $\QLH$ is topologically $S^2 \times R$ (see \cite{aps-detailed} for justification).
+An open portion $\DHS$ of a QLH is said to be a \emph{Dynamical Horizon Segment} (DHS) if:\, (i) It is nowhere null; (ii) the expansion $\theta_{(\kub)}$ of the other null normal $\kub^a$ to MTSs is no where vanishing; and, (iii) a genericity condition holds: $ E:= |\sigma|^2 + R_{ab}k^a k^b$ does not vanish identically on any MTS, where $\sigma_{ab}$ is the shear of $k^a$ and $R_{ab}$ the space-time Ricci tensor.
+(This condition removes some highly symmetric, degenerate cases \cite{Senovilla_2003,Ashtekar:2025LivRev}.) $E$ represents a `null-energy flux' into the horizon.
+When this flux vanishes, the QLH becomes null and is called a \emph{Non Expanding Horizon Segment} (NEHS).
+The space-time metric induces on any NEHS a degenerate metric $\qo_{ab}$ of signature $(0,\,+\,+)$, and an intrinsic derivative operator $\Do$.
+The pair $(\qo_{ab}, \Do)$ is said to constitute the NEHS-geometry.
+An NEHS is said to be an \emph{Isolated Horizon Segment} (IHS) if it admits a null normal $\ko^a$ that is a symmetry of the horizon geometry, i.e., preserves $(\qo_{ab}, \Do)$.
+If it does, then $\ko^a$ is unique up to a constant rescaling.
+On axisymmetric IHSs, one fixes the rescaling freedom by requiring $\kappao\,\=\, \kappa_{\rm kerr}\,(R,\,J)$, as on the Kerr KH \cite{aps-detailed}.
+Every KH is an IHS.
+But an IHS is more general; it represents a BH that is itself in equilibrium, allowing for dynamical processes arbitrarily close to it (as, e.g., the Robinson-Trautmann solutions \cite{pc,Podolsky:2009an}).
+Still, the first law (1) extends to IHSs \cite{aps-detailed,Ashtekar:2001is}.
+Finally, as Fig. 1 illustrates, QLHs of dynamical BHs can have multiple segments: A DHS followed by an IHS, followed by a DHS, etc.